lazerwalker/twine-app-builder/README.md

 1. Move your game files into your forked repo.
 Put anything you'll need into the `src` folder.
 This must include an `index.html` file, which will be loaded in a custom web browser whenever players open your game, but might also include other resources like images or audio.
 1. In your new repo, there will be a file in the `.github/workflows` subfolder called `main.yml`.
 Down around line 89, in the "Build the app" section, change the `APP_NAME` variable from "My Twine Game" to whatever you want your app to be called.
 1. If you have a custom app icon you'd like to use, put that as `icon.png` in the root of the repo.
 It will be automatically resized as long as it is square and at least 1024x1024.
-1. Commit those changes to your git repo, and push those changes up to your forked repo on GitHub.
+1. Commit those changes to your git repo
+1. Create a new git tag by running `git tag [tag-name]` with whatever you would like the new version number for your build to be.
+Your version number must start with the character "v".
+This is intended to be used with numeric version numbers (e.g. `v1` or `v2.10.3`), but other than the 'v' restriction you can use whatever versioning scheme you would like.
+1. Push both your changes and your new git tag (via `git push --tags`) to GitHub
 1. Wait a few minutes!
 You can go to the "Actions" tab in your GitHub repo to see build progress.
 1. When the build is done, the "Release" tab in your repo will contain download links.